mdlacasse/Owl/README.md

 it can generate different future realizations of your strategy under different market assumptions, helping to better understand your financial situation.

-Disclaimers: I am not a financial planner.
-You make your own decisions.
-This program comes with no guarantee.
-Use at your own risk.

-More disclaimers: While some output of the code has been verified with other approaches, this code is still under development and I cannot guarantee the accuracy of the results.
-Use at your own risk.

 -------------------------------------------------------------------------------------
 ## Purpose and vision
 The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilities,